getodk/docs/docs/entity-cheat-sheet.rst

 Entity ID
 _________

-Every entity has an ID (a UUID) that is unique across all entity lists and projects within Central.
+Every Entity has an ID (a UUID) that is unique across all Entity Lists and projects within Central.

-In a form, this entity ID is accessed through the ``name`` property.
+In a form, this Entity ID is accessed through the ``name`` property.
 This is to fit in with existing CSV attachments and choice lists in which the ``name`` column represents a unique identifier for that row.

-In an export and in OData, the entity ID appears under the ``__id`` column.
+In an export and in OData, the Entity ID appears under the ``__id`` column.

 Label
 _____

-Every entity has a label (a non-empty string) that is shown in forms the same way labels for choice lists and CSV attachments are shown.
+Every Entity has a *label* (a non-empty string) that is shown in forms the same way labels for choice lists and CSV attachments are shown.

 Properties
 __________

-Beyond the ID and Label, the properties of your entity are up to you.
+Beyond the ID and Label, the properties of your Entity are up to you.
 Note that ``name`` and the prefix ``__`` cannot be used as property names.

 Every value is stored as a string.